 The Max’s IPX5 is better than the M4 Pro’s IPX4, so again, the wise choice of making the Max very water-resistant pays off.

 Also, since the M4 Pro packs more power, it will weigh more, and by a healthy margin (9 lbs / 4 kg).
 There are not that many scooters under $1000 that are less portable than the Ninebot Max, but the Kugoo M4 Pro is one of them.

 Ultimately, this is a great matchup, and we can probably consider ourselves lucky that we can choose between these two scooters.
-If you live in Europe and want a similar scooter to the Ninebot Max but with more power, speed, weight limit, and wouldn’t mind seeing some change from $800, check out the full review of the Kugoo M4 Pro.
+If you live in Europe and want a similar scooter to the Ninebot Max but with more power, speed, and weight limit, check out the full review of the Kugoo M4 Pro.